tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 In this example wallet implementation, you will create a segregated sub-organization for each end-user, and leverage [passkeys](../passkeys/introduction.md) as cryptographic proof of ownership to ensure only the end-user has the ability to approve signing with their private key.

 Note also unlike some wallet providers, Turnkey is not a customer authentication platform.
 This gives you the flexibility to create the user experience you envision.
-Typically, developers implement their own standard end-user authentication flows for user login, then employ passkeys behind that login for transaction signing.
+Typically, Turnkey integrators implement their own standard end-user authentication flows for login, then employ passkeys behind that login for transaction signing.

 If you'd like to see a live example, head over to our [✨Demo Passkey Wallet✨](https://wallet.tx.xyz/), and follow along with the code [here](https://github.com/tkhq/demo-passkey-wallet).

 ### Before you start

-Make sure you’ve set up your primary Turnkey organization as well as one or more users with API access that will programmatically manage user onboarding within your application.
+Make sure you’ve set up your primary Turnkey organization with at least one API user for programmatic user onboarding.
 Check out our [Quickstart guide](../getting-started/Quickstart.md) if you need help getting started.

 ### Step 1: create a sub-organization